cal-data-eng/sp21/calendar.md

 description: Calendars with times for all course events.
 ---

+{: .warning }
+⚠️ This content is archived as of March 2026 and is retained exclusively for reference.
+[Find current offerings.](https://data101.org/)

 # Calendar

 To access TA and reader office hours, use our [Office Hours Queue](https://oh.dataeng.not.cs61a.org/).
 When it’s your turn, you will be given the Zoom link to join.
 To access all other events, use the Zoom links posted in [**@29 on Piazza**](https://piazza.com/class/kjp0a6pvfhm6o3?cid=29) (or the Piazza post corresponding to the event).